-- The Board's and the Company's needs for input and oversight about the strategy, business, regulatory environment, and operations of the Company; - The management directors' views as to areas in which additional advice and counsel could be provided by the Board; - The mix of perspectives, experience and competencies currently represented on the Board; while this is primarily directed to the professional acumen of an individual, it may also include gender, ethnic and cultural diversity; - The results of the Board's annual self-assessment process; and - As to incumbent directors, meeting attendance, participation and contribution, and the director's current independence status.
+- The Board's and the Company's needs for input and oversight about the strategy, business, regulatory environment, and operations of the Company; - The management directors' views as to areas in which additional advice and counsel could be provided by the Board; - The mix of perspectives, experience and competencies currently represented on the Board, which is primarily directed to the professional acumen of an individual; - Gender, racial, ethnic and cultural diversity (as reflected by the fact that our Board currently includes two female members and three ethnically or culturally diverse members). - The results of the Board's annual self-assessment process; and - As to incumbent directors, meeting attendance, participation and contribution, and the director's current independence status.